OphidiaBigData/esdm-pav-client/README.md

 #### Implement a loop in the experiment

 A loop starts with the for operator and ends with endfor operator.
 The parallel argument allows the activation of the parallel execution mode.
-All the tasks with a dependency from the Start Loop task are performed in the loop:
+All the tasks with a dependency on the Start Loop task are performed within the loop:

 ```
 t1 = e1.newTask(name="Start loop", type="control", operator="for",
               arguments={"key": "index", "values": "1|2", "parallel": "yes"})
 t2 = e1.newTask(name="Import", type="ophidia", operator="oph_importnc",
-              arguments={"measure": "tasmax", "imp_dim": "time", "input": "tasmax.nc"},
+              arguments={"measure": "tasmax", "imp_dim": "time", "input": "tasmax_@{index}.nc"},
               dependencies={"t1": ""})
 t3 = e1.newTask(name="End loop", type="control", operator="endfor",
               dependencies={"t2": "cube"})